 Now I want to offer one more suggestion, a little extra challenge to add to the pressure of the race – in a fun way.
 Zombies!

-There is a race called Run for Your Lives.
-This is an obstacle race that has been infested with the undead.
-Competitors run the race and avoid contact with the zombies that happen to be strung out along the course.
-Racers wear 3 football flags around their waist.
-This represents their health.
-If the zombies pull all three flags then the racer cannot share in the prizes at the end of the race, but they can still continue on to finish.
+A few years ago there was a race called Run for Your Lives.
+It was an obstacle race that has been infested with the undead.
+Competitors ran the race and avoided contact with the zombies that happened to be strung out along the course.
+Racers wore 3 football flags around their waist.
+This represented their health.
+If the zombies pulled all three flags, the racer would not be able to share in the prizes at the end of the race, but they could still continue on to finish.

-Another fun idea is to give staff water guns to squirt the campers who are racing.
-On a hot day this may be a welcome treat even if it’s meant to be a bit annoying.
+Zombies a little too much for you?
+Well. another fun idea is to give staff water guns to squirt the campers who are racing.
+On a hot day this may be a welcome treat.

 One more thing…if you add mud pits or water obstacles where campers will submerge themselves, make sure they have an extra pair of shoes and clothes.
-An outdoor shower would be good, too.
+An outdoor shower (or at least a hose) would be good, too.

 Have other ideas for obstacles and challenges, or tips on designing and running a course at camp?
 Leave a comment.